mohemiv/TCLtools/README.md

 cisco(tcl)# puts $tcl_patchLevel
 8.3.4
 ```
-There are differences between different versions of IOS, but it's possible to write rather stable software for all IOS version.

-How to execute the scripts?
+How to use TCLtools?
 ===========================
-For executing the script you have to obtain privilege level 15 on the hardware.
+TCLtools requires privilege level 15 on the hardware.

-There are 4 methods to run the scripts:
+There are four methods to upload TCL scripts:

-1. Use command copy:
+1. Copy tcl script from ftp or tftp server:

 ```
 cisco# copy tftp://192.168.1.10/tclproxy.tcl flash:/